This is the multi-page printable view of this section. Click here to print.

 ❯ make -f hack/build/k3s.mk k3s-join ENV=homelab SERVER_IP=x.x.x.x AGENT_IP=x.x.x.x EXTERNAL_IP=x.x.x.x

-❯ kubectl label node <NODE_NAME> node-role.kubernetes.io/worker=
+❯ kubectl label node <NODE_NAME> node-role.kubernetes.io/worker=true

 We add also these labels: